Deployed quantum key distribution network: further, longer and more users: Continuous operation of the network

 \subsection{QBERz stabilization}

 One of the main advantages of using time as an observable is that errors in the Z basis are mostly due to the detections of double pairs.
 This type of event occurs when two different photon pairs are generated in less than $120$\,ps (the size of our coincidence window), which could result in Bob measuring a photon from the first pair, and Alice a photon from the second, while still considering this joint measurement as a coincidence.
 However, since the detected photons are not correlated, these double pairs have a $50$\,\% chance of generating an error and must therefore be minimized.
-Given that photon pair generation follows Poissonian statistics, the number of double-pair generated increases linearly with the pump power.
+Given that photon pair generation follows Poissonian statistics, the number of double pair generated increases linearly with the pump power.
 Consequently, while an increase in pump power enhances the rate of photon pair generation and therefore improves the SKR, it also raises the proportion of double-pair, thereby elevating the QBER and potentially reducing the overall SKR.

-We study both theoretically and experimentally the trade-off between these two effects for our loss budget, by simulating not only the quantum state of the pairs after transmission in the link and analysers, but also by taking into account the post treatment as described in ref\cite{cai2009finite}.
-We find an optimal value of $4.3$\,\% for the QBER in z basis (QBERz), which represents the maximum number of double pairs we can tolerate before the number of errors becomes too high.
+We study both theoretically and experimentally the trade-off between these two effects for our loss budget, by simulating not only the quantum state of the pairs after transmission through the link and analyzers, but also by taking into account the post-treatment as described in Ref.~\cite{cai2009finite} and reported in Ref.~\cite{pelet2023operational}.
+We find an optimal value of $4.3$\,\% for the QBER in the Z basis (QBERz), which represents the maximum number of double pairs we can tolerate before the number of errors becomes too high and compromises the SNR.

-This study shows that, to ensure continuously a maximum keyrate, we need to stabilize the QBERz, which require a stable photon pair flux.
+This study shows that, to continuously ensure a maximum key rate, we need to stabilize the QBERz, which requires a stable photon-pair flux.
 A variable optical attenuator is therefore placed between the pump laser and the non-linear crystal in the source (see FIG.~\ref{setup}), with a feedback control from the QBERz.
 If the error rate is too high, the attenuation increases, and if it is too low, it decreases, leading to the stability depicted in FIG.~\ref{fig_QBERz}.